 1/2 cup three-bean salad (chickpeas, kidney, black beans dressed with olive oil, fresh lemon juice and a minced clove of garlic) served on a bed of cabbage leaves

 8 ounces water

-6 ounces unflavored Greek yogurt mixed with 1 tablespoon pomegranate juice
+6 ounces unflavored Greek yogurt with 1 tablespoon mixed-in pomegranate juice

 8 ounces water

 1 cup lentil soup